jaahvicky/twothreebird/README.md

 ## Two Three Bird Assessment

-This is a laravel framework cms template for all the Jadey eenterprise laravel based application
+This is a laravel framework cms template for two three bird assessment

 ## Installation